F286/TowerDefence/README.md

 - Folder Structure split based on modules of functionality, to allow scaling to multiple apps.
 - Unified input system for menus and game, using Unity's built in EventSystems
 - Uses as many of Unity's built in solid features as possible, for example UnityEvents.
 - Contains example of an editor script to order sprites in the scene.
-This approach be powerful.
+This approach can be powerful.
 (CORE_SpriteManager)
 - Set up to avoid common issues we have run into over the last several years.

 ## Script naming convention